alaingilbert/Turntable-API/README.md

 ### playlistRemove ( [ playlistName:string, ] index:int [, callback:fn ] )

 Remove a song on a playlist.
-The default playlist name used by turntable is "default".
-Passing false as the playlist name will use "default".

 #### Arguments